ITECOMMPAY/mobile-sdk-ios-ui/IntegrationSamples/README.md

 1. Import the library:

-        import ecommpaySDK
+        import mglwalletSDK

-2. Declare the reference to instance of `EcommpaySDK` class in you app (for example, inside the `viewDidLoad` method):
+2. Declare the reference to instance of `MglwalletSDK` class in you app (for example, inside the `viewDidLoad` method):

-        let sdkFacade = EcommpaySDK()
+        let sdkFacade = MglwalletSDK()

 3. Create an object named `PaymentOptions` with all the required parameters and any number of optional parameters, for example: